DS-Homebrew/nds-bootstrap/README.md

 TWiLight Menu++ is a frontend for nds-bootstrap, developed by [RocketRobz](https://github.com/RocketRobz) & co.
 It has 7 customizable launchers to choose from with the ability to launch emulators and other homebrew.

-It also includes a number of Anti-Piracy patches for the games and will automatically configure nds-boostrap for you, with customizable per game settings.
+It also includes a number of Anti-Piracy patches for the games and will automatically configure nds-bootstrap for you, with customizable per game settings.